wp-plugins/xili-language/readme.txt

 * xili-language plugin works on Wordpress installation in mono (standalone) or multisite (network) mode.

+= Version 2.10.0 =
+* Last Updated 2014-02-02
+* W A R N I N G - see [tab and chapters in changelog](http://wordpress.org/extend/plugins/xili-language/changelog/)

 = Prequisite =
 * A project of a website with articles in different languages.
 * A **localizable theme** : Every themes with **localization** (or translation-ready like twentyten) can be easily used (and improved) for realtime multilingual sites.
 * A tool to translate .po files of the theme and built .mo files (poEdit or better xili-dictionary - *see below* ).
 * see [this page in wiki.xiligroup.org](http://wiki.xiligroup.org/index.php/Xili-language:_Getting_started,_prerequisites).

 = What to prepare before and during installation before activating =